-In contrast to its predecessor's slightly generic look, the new Mazda6 sports sinewy lines and sinister "eagle-eye" headlights.
-Up front, the automaker's new trapezoidal grille is in evidence, and muscular fenders inspired by the automaker's RX-8 sports car add an athletic flair.
-The A-pillar touchdown point (where the base of the windshield meets the hood) has been moved back four inches, giving the sedan more balanced proportions and less of a "front-wheel-drive" look in profile.
+In contrast to its predecessor's slightly generic look, the latest Mazda6 sports sinewy lines and sinister "eagle-eye" headlights.
+Up front, the automaker's trapezoidal grille is in evidence, and muscular fenders inspired by the RX-8 sports car add an athletic flair.
+The A-pillar touchdown point (where the base of the windshield meets the hood) is unusually far back, giving the sedan more balanced proportions and less of a "front-wheel-drive" appearance in profile.

 Pushing the passenger compartment away from the front axle also means that the wheel housings eat up less interior space.
 Along with a lengthened wheelbase, this change means that the cabin is more commodious than before, especially for rear-seat occupants.
 Accompanying the newfound space is a reworked dashboard with a simple, unflashy but subtly elegant design.
 While it isn't likely to win any style awards, it also won't look dated five years down the road, and the controls are logically placed and user-friendly.

-Mounted high on the center stack is a 5.8-inch display screen that relays stereo and, if so equipped, navigation system info.
-The nav unit comes equipped with a rotary-style control knob with redundant menu buttons in a setup somewhat similar to Audi's MMI infotainment system.
+Mounted high on the center stack is a somewhat undersized 5.8-inch display screen that relays stereo and, if so equipped, navigation system info.
+The nav unit comes equipped with a rotary-style control knob with redundant menu buttons in a setup reminiscent Audi's MMI infotainment system.

 As for technology, Bluetooth smartphone connectivity, Pandora radio compatibility, HD radio and AUX and USB inputs are standard on all Mazda6s except the manual-transmission base model, as is a SMS Text message function that can read incoming texts aloud and help compose responses through voice commands.